EliYakubov7/Snake-Game/README.md

 # Snake-Game
-Snake Game
+This is a simple snake game

 ## About the game:

-- This is a simple snake game
 - The F on the screen symbol a fruit and you need eat it (You get 10 score)
 - Every time you eat the fruit, the tail will increase in one
 - The game not contains a limits.
 You can move through the wall